Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers

-Combining ranking results from different sources is a common problem.
-Well-known rank aggregation problems range from the election problem back in 18th century \citep{borda1781memoire} to search engine results aggregation in modern days \citep{dwork2001rank}.
-In this paper, we tackle the problem of rank aggregation with relevant covariates of the ranked entities, as explained in detail in the following two applications.
+Rank data are rather prevailing these days, and combining ranking results from different sources is a common problem.
+Well-known rank aggregation problems range from the election problem back in the 18th century \citep{borda1781memoire} to search engine results aggregation in modern days \citep{dwork2001rank, liu2009learning}.
+In many cases, there are variations and complications associated with rank data.
+Sometimes, there are relevant covariates of the ranked entities while the ranking lists are highly incomplete.
+Also, the rankers are likely heterogeneous.
+Here, we illustrate the problem in detail using the following two examples.

 \begin{example}[NFL Quarterback Ranking] During the National Football League (NFL) season, experts from different websites, such as \url{espn.com} and \url{nfl.com}, provide weekly ranking lists of players by position.
-For example, Table \ref{table1} shows the ranking lists of the NFL starting quarterbacks from 13 experts in week 12 of season 2014.
+For example, Table \ref{tab:NFL_rank_data} shows the ranking lists of the NFL starting quarterbacks from 13 experts in week 12 of season 2014.
 The ranking lists can help football fans better predict the performance of the quarterbacks in the coming week and even place bets in online fantasy sports games.
-After collecting ranking lists from the experts, the websites mostly aggregate them using arithmetic means.
-Besides rankings, the summary statistics of the NFL players are also available online.
-For example, Table \ref{table2} shows the statistics of the ranked quarterbacks prior to week 12 of season 2014.
+After collecting ranking lists from the experts, most websites aggregate them using arithmetic means.
+Besides rankings, some summary statistics of the NFL players are also available online.
+For example, Table \ref{tab:NFL_covariate} shows the statistics of the ranked quarterbacks prior to week 12 of season 2014.
 Not surprisingly, in addition to watching football games, the experts may also use these summary statistics when ranking quarterbacks.

 \end{example}